crashfort/SourceDemoRender/README.md

 Any DirectX 11 (Direct3D 11.3, feature level 12_0) compatible graphics adapter with minimum of Windows 10 1909 is required.
 Hardware feature support verification will occur when starting the launcher.

 ## Startup
 Use `svr_launcher.exe` or `svr_launcher64.exe` to start the standalone SVR launcher.
 The launcher allows you to select which game you want to start.
 The games database is stored in the `data/games` directory.
 Here you can create new game profiles if you wish to change the launch parameters or configurations.
-The following launch parameters are always added by the launcher: ``-steam -insecure +sv_lan 1 -console -novid``.
+The following launch parameters are always added by the launcher: ``-steam -insecure +sv_lan 1 -console -novid -noip``.

 The menu selection of the launcher can be bypassed by passing in the identification name for a game as a start argument to the launcher.
 As an example: